-• Protect, enhance, or restore existing wetland/upland complexes, or convert agricultural lands to new wetland/upland habitat complexes of this work is to create functioning prairie-wetland complexes for breeding and migrating waterfowl and other prairie wildlife species.
+Protect, enhance, or restore existing wetland/upland complexes, or convert agricultural lands to new wetland/upland habitat complexes will be transferred to the Minnesota DNR for long-term management and public outdoor recreational use.
+The goal of this work is to create functioning prairie-wetland complexes for breeding and migrating waterfowl and other prairie wildlife species.
 It has taken over 100 years to fragment the prairie landscape, and it will take a long-term approach to restore wildlife habitat here, piece by piece and prairie wetland complex by complex.
 Therefore, our work will help add to the significant and permanent conservation legacy for the public, and in the long-term will result in improved and viable habitat patches and complexes for both wildlife and people alike.